 Tawa chole just means “stovetop chickpeas.”
 I suppose I could also call this Punjabi sukhe chole, which just means “dry chickpeas.”

 These pan-fried chickpeas are coated in spicy, savory, and tangy spices.
 This is a simple recipe with complex flavor, thanks to the blend of spices I use here, which includes amchur, a tangy and fruity powder made up of dried green mangoes.

 Every now and then, I’ll get a little nervous before sharing a recipe on the blog.
-Usually, the nerves only come when I’m sharing a classic dish that carries high expectations, like gajar halwa or rajma.
+Usually, the nerves only come when I share a classic dish that carries high expectations, like gajar halwa or rajma.
 But for some reason, I was a bit nervous about sharing this recipe.
-I kept thinking it was too good to be true considering how simple it was to make.
-Normally, when I get this feeling, I’ll ask my parents for their feedback prior to posting a recipe here on the blog.
+I kept thinking it was too good to be true, considering how simple it was to make.
+Normally, when I get this feeling, I’ll ask my parents for their feedback before posting a recipe here on the blog.